 In addition to short-term plans, the federation also announced a long-term strategy for the development of the Estonian esports ecosystem and talked about career opportunities for young talents.

 “Graphic designers, marketers, analysts, IT experts and many other specialists are in great demand in the esports industry.
-Our goal is to allow young professionals to work here in Estonia, in the fastest growing industry,” said Ivan Dmitriev, President of Eesti Arvutispordi Liit.
+Our goal is to allow young professionals to work here in Estonia, in the fastest growing industry,” said Ignat Bobrovich – General Secretary of the Estonian Esports Federation.